Using Blender to Create Artist's Reference Images

 It will be much easier to do if you've studied some basic linear algebra (vectors, spaces, and matrices).
 I was impressed by the quality of the tutorials at Khan Academy, where you could start off with this series of free lessons: * Vectors and spaces | Linear algebra | Math | Khan Academy

-I want to leave off at this point.
+I want to end here.
 As I mentioned earlier, this is a piece of software that can gobble up an extraordinary amount of time, and that is also true when it comes to writing about it.

 Stay in Touch